For Bible references in this video, check the description on YouTube.

 Whether you're crushed under the weight of depression, anxiety, suicidal ideation, or experiencing immense stress—or worried that your loved one is—we want you to know how truly, deeply, madly loved you are.

-God cares about all life (Matthew 10:29) but especially about human life—especially YOUR life.
+God cares about ALL life (Matthew 10:29) but especially about human life—especially YOUR life.
 He cares so much that He created humankind in His image (Genesis 1:27), and He declared it very good (Genesis 1:31).
-He cares so much that He sent His Son, Jesus Christ, to die so you could experience a true, eternal life with Him (John 3:16).
+He cares so much that He sent His Son, Jesus Christ, to die so you could experience a true, eternal life with Him (John 3:16-17).

 God cares about your pain and about your tears (Psalm 56:8).
 He wants you to live the full length of days He's given you.
-The temptation of suicide comes from Satan, who speaks lies that sound like truth (Genesis 3).
+The temptation of suicide comes from our enemy, the devil, who speaks lies that sound like truth (Genesis 3).
 Satan "prowls around like a roaring lion, seeking someone to devour" (1 Peter 5:8).

 The symptoms suicidality can vary drastically.
 The triggers of suicidality can be trauma, genetics, spiritual abuse, poor mental health, and more.
 The Bible doesn't discuss suicide often, but it does talk about God's vibrant love for all life (Matthew 10:29).
 Some of the broader signs of suicidality are: 1.
 Talking about wanting to die (even jokingly); 2.
 Mood swings and personality changes; 3.
 Changes in behavior and/or engaging in risky behavior; 4.
 Sudden improvement in mood and/or "saying goodbye."
 Any suicidal ideation is a sign of suicidality and "counts" as suicidal.
 No matter the triggers and depths of your pain, you are madly loved by the Creator of the Universe who made YOU in His image (Genesis 1:27) and declared it good (Genesis 1:31).
 He sent His Son to give YOU life (John 3:16).
 He sees and understands your pain (Psalm 56:8).
 The allure of suicide is a lie from Satan that twists the truth (Genesis 3; 1 Peter 5:8).
 No matter how bad you're feeling or how bad your circumstances or mistakes are, God accepts His children back and rejoices with gladness (Zephaniah 3:17).